NickColley/design-of-forms/src/transit-and-mailing-documents/envelopes-wrappers-and-labels/index.md

 This window envelope is designed with a front flap on which the ‘ Official Paid’ design is printed in addition to being printed in the normal position on the front of the envelope itself.
-‘The flap is tucked inside to send out the blank form; when completed the form is confidential and is returned by sealing the gummed flap on the outside.
+The flap is tucked inside to send out the blank form; when completed the form is confidential and is returned by sealing the gummed flap on the outside.
 After this ‘two way’ use the envelope can be further used with an economy label.